HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 If the report is not generated due to unavailability of data, it means that both the publisher and subscriber are in sync.
 If they are not in sync, the report should contain the detailed information of mismatches found.

-5. An additional action delete staging mismatch created to delete mismatch information for subscribers from database, if want to re run the process.
+5. An additional action delete staging mismatch created to delete mismatch information for subscribers from database, if want to rerun the process.

     !!!note
-           You can delete the available mismatch information between a publisher and all subscribers at once.
-Moreover, you can also run the action against one subscriber at a time.
+           You can delete all the mismatch information or choose to delete only for the specific subscriber ID.

 ## Commands to trigger the identification of staging mismatches